 Apple Watch Series 3

-Launched in September 2017, the Apple Watch Series 3 keeps the classic design of earlier modes, but packs in quite a few new features.
-Alongside improvements including the faster S3 processor and W2 wireless chip is the addition of a new model that can connect to a cellular network without the aid of an iPhone.
+Launched in September 2017, the Apple Watch Series 3 keeps the classic design of earlier models, but packs in quite a few new features.
+Alongside improvements including the faster S3 processor and W2 wireless chip was the addition of a cellular variant for the first time.
+Today, Apple sells it only in a GPS variant.

-The third generation of the Apple Watch line revealed during Apple's September event, the Apple Watch Series 3 improves upon its popular formula of a powerful and well-designed smartwatch with upgraded components and, in a first for the product family, a model that has its own cellular connection.
+Apple revealed the third generation of the Apple Watch line during Apple's September 2017 event.
+The Apple Watch Series 3 improved upon its predecessors with upgraded components and a model with a cellular connection.

 AppleInsider reviewed the Apple Watch Series 3 with Cellular shortly after release.

 Apple Watch Series 3 Pricing

 The Apple Watch Series 3 costs $199 for 38mm and $229 for 42mm.
 While it initially had a cellular variant, this model is now only sold in GPS.

 From the outside, this Apple Watch has the same familiar design as the Apple Watch Series 2, with a square OLED Retina display, protected by sapphire crystal in the stainless steel and ceramic models, and Ion-X glass for the aluminum versions.
 Available in two sizes, the 38-millimeter model has a resolution of 272 x 340 pixels while the 42-millimeter has a 312 x 390 pixel display.
 Both are capable of 1,000 nits of brightness.

 On the right of the device are the Side button and Digital Crown, which are used alongside display taps, swipes, and gestures to navigate watchOS menus.
 The Digital Crown was one of the few elements to receive a visual change in this generation, with now-obsolete cellular models brandishing a red dot, denoting their added connectivity option.